Who knew there were so many fun and unique things to do in Cleveland, Ohio?! Turns out, this underrated city has a lot to offer.

 2. Grab lunch at the Butcher and the Brewer

 Like the name suggests, the Butcher and the Brewer specializes in meat and beer.
 It’s less than a 5-minute walk from the Kimpton Schofield, so if you arrive in the middle of the day like we did, it’s a great place to stop by for a late lunch or early dinner.
 You’re meant to share the dishes, and they have their own in-house brewery, butcher, and charcutier!

 My mom got the mac and cheese, and I got the smoked lamb ribs, and we split two baked pretzels.
 It doesn’t sound like it’ll be good, but try the roasted garlic caramel sauce with your pretzel — I promise you won’t be disappointed.

 The restaurant is on East 4th street, which is closed off to traffic.
 There are a bunch of bars and other restaurants here as well!

 3. Don’t miss the other nearby arcades

-While the Euclid Avenue and the 5th Street Avenue Shopping Arcades aren’t quite as grandiose as the Arcade Cleveland, they are still quite nice in their own rights!
+While the Euclid Avenue and the 5th Street Avenue Shopping Arcades aren’t quite as grandiose as the Arcade Cleveland, they are still quite nice in their own rights and worthing adding to your list of things to do in Cleveland.
 Plus they’re across the street and next to each other, so why not see some of the fun little shops in them.
 Near the 5th Street there’s a fun store with random knick-knacks and candy.